groverlab/groverlab.github.io/_hnbfpr/2019-08-06-stereo-records.markdown

 date:   2019-08-06 01:00:00 -0800
 ---

-Phonograph records produce sound by dragging a needle along the bumpy groove in the record.
-Here's a photo I took of a record under a microscope in my lab:
+Here's a photo I took of a phonograph record using a microscope in my lab:

 <img src="/assets/side2.png">

-You can see the jagged little paths that the needle follows.
-But it's a little hard for me to imagine exactly how that jagged path can capture all of Verdi's opera.
+You can see the grooves, the little paths that the needle follows.
+If you [search Google for record grooves under a microscope](https://www.google.com/search?q=record+groove+microscope), you'll find a lot of similar images of record grooves with seemingly random jagged edges.
+How do those jagged lines capture all of Verdi's opera?

-Luckily, I have a special record:
+Luckily, I have a special record that can help answer this question:

 <img src="/assets/record.jpeg">